-At the museum you can see a wide variety of art such as fine art, archaeology, local history, Spanish armada and geology to name a few.
+At the museum, you can see a wide variety of art including fine art, archaeology, local history, Spanish Armada and geology to name a few.

 These murals show the regions political and religious conflict it’s been through throughout the years.

 With over 2000 murals documented since the 1970s, some say that Belfast contains the most famous political murals in Europe.

 There are many tours you can participate in which explain the story behind the artwork.

 Things to do in Belfast – Queens University Belfast

 It’s safe to assume you know quite a bit about this place if you’re reading this blog, but just in case let me brag about it a bit more.

 Queen’s University Belfast has roots going back to 1810.
 Can you imagine that someone from that time has walked down the same hallway you walk down?
 Mind-blowing!

 Leaving everything else aside, a must see here would be the McClay library which has a C.S Lewis reading room for all the Narnia fans out there.